elitistsnob/typora-gitlab-theme/README.md

 A Typora theme that looks and feels like Gitlab's familiar markdown styles.

-#### If you like this theme, consider donating a few bucks the my Patreon.
+#### If you like this theme, consider donating a few bucks to my Patreon.
 [Donate here](https://www.patreon.com/kentpribbernow)

 ## Installation instructions